When compared with placebo, prophylactic pharmacologic treatments showed no significant long-term effects in pediatric patients with migraine.

 Karin Meissner, MD

-Results from a network meta-analysis of prophylactic pharmacologic treatments demonstrated little evidence supporting efficacy in pediatric migraine
+Results from a network meta-analysis of prophylactic pharmacologic treatments demonstrated little evidence supporting efficacy in pediatric migraine compared with placebo.

 Using Medline, Cochrane, Embase, and PyschINFO, investigators compiled data from 23 studies that examined preventive pharmacologic treatments in children and adolescents diagnosed with episodic migraine.